 While Negril can get quite humid, there is generally not much rainfall on this side of the island.
-There are many resorts with private beaches where you can experience a stretch of the famous Seven Mile Beach more comfortably than the public access sections.
+There are many all-inclusive resorts in Negril, several with private beaches, where you can experience a stretch of the famous Seven Mile Beach more comfortably than the public access sections.

 The beaches are the main draw in Negril, but the town is also famous for the cliffside experience and side show of cliff diving at Ricks Café.
 There are adventure activities like dune buggy treks and sightseeing opportunities, like the Negril Lighthouse.

 If you are planning a trip to Ocho Rios, the best time to go weather-wise is March, April, and July.
 Rain showers are possible any time, but they are generally brief afternoon downpours that dissipate quickly.

 The months with the most rain are January, May, November, and December, so if you steer clear of these months, you have a better chance of staying mostly dry during your tropical vacation.

 There are many all-inclusive beach resorts in Ocho Rios that get you right on some of the best sands, like James Bond Beach and Dunn's River Beach.
 The town is known for its natural beauty, from gardens to waterfalls.
 You can spend some time in the natural areas, like The Blue Hole; enjoy Ocho Rios tourist experiences like Dolphin Cove, where you can swim with the sea animals; or get the adrenaline pumping with a treetops zipline adventure.